trezor/trezor-firmware/python/docs/OPTIONS.rst

     authenticate          Get information to verify the authenticity of the device. backup                Perform device seed backup.
-    load                  Upload seed and custom configuration to the device. reboot-to-bootloader  Reboot device into bootloader mode.
+    load                  Upload seed and custom configuration to the device. prodtest-t1           Perform a prodtest on Model One. reboot-to-bootloader  Reboot device into bootloader mode.
     recover               Start safe recovery workflow.
-    sd-protect            Secure the device with SD card protection. self-test             Perform a factory self-test.
-    set-busy              Show a "Do not disconnect" dialog. setup                 Perform device setup and generate new seed. tutorial              Show on-device tutorial.
+    sd-protect            Secure the device with SD card protection. set-busy              Show a "Do not disconnect" dialog. setup                 Perform device setup and generate new seed. tutorial              Show on-device tutorial.